 I’d say Red Frog gets a thumbs up to Lisbon's evolving cocktail culture.
 While it appears to cater more to international tourists than locals, it does deliver.
 It’s totally worth the visit.

 In my best smoky voice...
-You step out of the cab onto West 52nd Street, the hum of New York City alive with secrets.
-The year is 1929, and the Prohibition era has turned the city into a labyrinth of hidden pleasures.
-The air is cold and blows across your face as you glance up and down the street.
+You step out of the cab onto West 52nd Street, the City, Yes, New York City is alive with secrets.
+The year is 1929, and the Prohibition era has change the way people get their hidden drinks.
+It's a cold evening and the wind blows across your face as you glance up and down the street.
+You don't see anything.
 There’s no sign, no obvious entrance, just the directions passed to you from someone at work.

-You approach the unmarked brownstone, wondering what's inside.
-A sharply dressed doorman leans casually against the wall, his eyes scanning for any sign of trouble, or uninvited guests.
-You whisper the password, and his expression softens just slightly.
-With a nod, he opens the door, revealing a darkened stairwell.
+You walk up to the unmarked brownstone, wondering what's inside.
+A sharply dressed doorman leans against the wall.
+His eyes are scanning for any sign of trouble, or uninvited guests.
+He looks at you and you whisper the password, and his expression softens just slightly.
+With a nod, he opens the door, revealing a dark and narrow stairwell.

 (Reader: prepare yourself for some deliberate and elaborate details that will paint a picture of the 21 Club)

-Warm golden light spills across the room, bouncing off the crystal glasses and polished wood of the bar.
-The low murmur of laughter and conversation mixes with the steady rhythm of Duke Ellington’s East St. Louis Toodle-Oo emanating from a corner stage.
-A tuxedoed waiter catches your coat and ushers you through a crowd of elegantly dressed men and women.
-The scent of cigars, French perfume, and the faintest hint of whiskey floats in the air.
+Warm golden light spills across the room.
+It bounces off the crystal glasses and polished wood of the bar.
+There's a low murmur of laughter and conversation and it mixes with the steady rhythm of Duke Ellington’s East St. Louis Toodle-Oo coming from a corner stage.
+A waiter in a tuxedo takes your coat and ushers you through a crowd of elegantly dressed men and women.
+As you walk through, you smell the scent of cigars, French perfume, and the faintest hint of whiskey in the air.

 The 21 Club is in full swing tonight.

-At your table, you’re greeted with a small menu written in elaborate, flowing script.
-The offerings are subtle in their descriptions, a wink to the fact that most of them are strictly illegal.
-Tonight’s fare features a selection of hors d’oeuvres, stuffed oysters, deviled eggs with caviar, and foie gras on toast points.
-For the main courses, you spot roast duck à l’orange and filet mignon.
+At your table, you’re greeted with a small menu.
+The offerings are detailed in their descriptions.
+It's a slight nod to the fact that most of them are illegal.
+Tonight’s menu features a selection of hors d’oeuvres, stuffed oysters, deviled eggs with caviar, and foie gras on toast.
+For the main courses, it's roast duck à l’orange and filet mignon.

-• Bee’s Knees: A mix of gin, fresh lemon juice, and honey—sweet enough to mask the harshness of bootleg liquor.
+• Bee’s Knees: A mix of gin, fresh lemon juice, and honey that's sweet enough to mask the harshness of bootleg liquor.

 • French 75: Champagne with a splash of gin and a squeeze of citrus.